-Your first consultation at Vancouver Orthodontics will include a thorough exam, a discussion about your dental and medical history, and X-rays.
+Your first consultation at myORTHODONTIST Vancouver will include a thorough exam, a discussion about your dental and medical history, and X-rays.
 This will help us determine whether you need braces and, if so, what the most appropriate treatment for you will be, and its duration.

 The duration and details of the treatment phase will vary depending on the seriousness of your condition and the type of treatment recommended (eg. Wire Braces vs. Invisalign®).
 Treatment duration typically lasts anywhere from 8 months to 48 months.